JACKLINEKARIUKI/Phase2-project/README.md

 2. Open [http://localhost:3000](http://localhost:3000)
 3. Open application "yarn start"

-* Access to a computer, tablet, Ipad or smart phone.
-* Internet
-* website link.

 # Link
 * Here is the link to the application on github (https://jacklinekariuki.github.io/phase2-project/)